fabio-d/minitel-native/rom-emulation/firmware/README.md

 `build/rom-emulator-embedded.uf2` into it.
 The disk drive will disconnect at the end of the process and the Pico's on-board LED will start to blink, indicating that the ROM emulation software is running.

+## Client protocol

+The [`scripts/rom-emulator-cli.py`](scripts/rom-emulator-cli.py) program can be used to interact with the firmware while it is running on the Pico.

+It supports the following connection channels:
+* The Pico's own USB serial port (usage: `rom-emulator-cli.py -s /dev/ttyACM0`).

+Available commands:
+* `ping`: verifies that the Pico program is responding.